Venues

 In 2009, a tiny wooden church came on to the property market in Collingwood St, Nelson.
 Mic and Eelco glanced at it, both having the same thought – “what a great building for a pub.”
 The thought would not go away, and having had no desire whatsoever in their lives to own or run a pub, Mic and Eelco felt the call of the universe to “set the beers free” and give Nelson beer drinkers their first true free house.

-Apart from choice, another key characteristic of the beer events has been the importance of ambience and a civilised environment where convivial conversation in a safe and secure environment takes precedence.
+Apart from choice, another key characteristic of the beer events had been the importance of ambience and a civilised environment where convivial conversation in a safe and secure environment takes precedence.
 The Free House has built on those core beliefs - throwing TV screens, pokie machines and mediocre food offerings of the traditional Kiwi pub into the wheelie bin of history.

 Key Free House facts:

-In 2010, The Free House expanded into a neighbouring property and transformed it into a beer garden with lush lawns and edible plantings.
+In 2010, The Free House expanded into a neighbouring property and transformed it into a beer garden with lawns and edible plantings.

 Location